-How to use your amiibo with Nintendo Switch
+Here's how to get the most out of all of your amiibo figures

 With all these cool, exclusive in-game items you can get, you might be wondering how to go about getting them.
 Unfortunately, it's not always as simple as just tapping your amiibo to your Joy-Con and something suddenly appears on the screen.

 Nintendo wants to immerse you in the game you're playing, which means triggering an amiibo's action has to fit the game's design.
 In some games, you'll have to go through a couple of steps before your bag of loot appears in front of you.
+Keep in mind that this is just a small sample of games compatible with amiibo.
+Remember to check out the game's details to see if it is amiibo-compatible.

 How to use amiibo with The Legend of Zelda: Breath of the Wild

-Before you can use your amiibo in BotW, you have to enable the ability.
-It's off by default in your system settings.
+Before you can use your amiibo in The Legend of Zelda: Breath of the Wild, you have to enable the amiibo Rune.
+It's off by default in the game's settings.

 - Press the Plus (+) button on the right Joy-Con controller.